piyp791/Udacity-SDCNDP-Traffic-Sign-Classification/writeup_template.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are nine German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web:

 [image3]: ./additional-data/turn-left-ahead.jpg "Left Turn image"